lnsomniak/full-circle/DEV_LOG.md

 **What I learned:**

-- ALWAYS verify time-based calculations with real examples, I was rushing given that I had a lot of the stuff written in my notebook.
+- ALWAYS verify time based calculations with real examples, I was rushing given that I had a lot of the stuff written in my notebook.
 - WHEN results don't match intuition, check the math direction (forward vs backward),
 - EXPONENTIAL decay is powerful but needs the good half of your data.
 - Pandas datetime operations are reallyyyy weird- test with actual data
-- 90-day half-life captures my taste evolution perfectly (6 months ago ≈ 25% weight)
+- 90 day half life captures my taste evolution well compared to 180 or more (6 months ago ≈ 25% weight)

 **Final accurate top 5(in case anyone is wondering):**